psi-consortium/psi/doc/PSI/PSI-ICD/characteristics.md

 ![JSON Schema for InternetAccessService](../common/pixel.png){#fig:json-schema}

-More example schemas (including space assets and user terminals) are not available in the first release of PSI due to contractual obligations.
+More example schemas (including space assets and user terminals) can be found in Annex II of this document.
-It will be made available in the next release.
+They are extracted from the prototype, which was designed based on input of different providers.